-Unite discloses the GHG emissions in accordance with the Greenhouse Gas (GHG) Protocol or standards based on it and states the goals it has set itself to reduce emissions.
+The company discloses the GHG emissions in accordance with the Greenhouse Gas (GHG) Protocol or standards based on it and states the goals it has set itself to reduce emissions.

-To determine our climate-relevant emissions, we calculated our CO2e footprint for the first time in 2019 and then did the same for 2020 (albeit in 2022).
-The figures for 2021 can't be calculated due to the lack of data concerning heat and travel.
+To determine our climate-relevant emissions, we calculated our CO_2e footprint for the first time in 2021 (for the year 2019) and then did the same in 2022 for the years 2020 and 2021.
+The figures for 2022 can't be calculated due to the lack of data concerning heat, electricity and travel.
 All of the following explanations are based on these calculations, which were carried out within the following limits:

-- > Calculation regime: Greenhouse Gas Protocol - > Emission factors: From the ecoinvent, GEMIS and UBA databases - > Time scale: 2019 (the last possible base year before corona-related special effects) and 2020 - > Organisational scope: Our German sites branch offices in Leipzig, Köthen and Munich, and the data centre in Berlin - > Operational scope: Scope 1.2 Direct emissions from combustion processes of mobile sources; Scope 2.1 Emissions from purchased electricity; 2.2 Emissions from district heating/cooling; Scope 3.6 Business travel
+- > Calculation regime: Greenhouse Gas Protocol - Emission factors: From the ecoinvent, GEMIS, UBA, ProBas and EEA databases - Time scale: 2019 (the last possible base year before corona-related special effects), 2020 and 2021 - Organisational scope: Our German sites branch offices in Leipzig, Köthen and Munich, the data centre in Berlin, as well as our branches outside Germany and home offices - Operational scope: Scope 1.2 Direct emissions from combustion processes of mobile sources; Scope 2.1 Emissions from purchased electricity; 2.2 Emissions from district heating/cooling; Scope 3.1 Procured goods and services; Scope 3.6 Business travel.